harshnavaniqs/anushka/README.md

 # ReactAssignment
-Making a interactive kaban board application using react
+Making a interactive kanban board application using react